Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 ## 2018-01-15 Minor changes
 * Renamed `GetCreateParams()` method to `DrawDropShadow()` in 'KryptonForm.cs' to avoid confusion
-* Added/update documentation/comments for drop shadow methods in 'KryptonForm.cs' to make functions clearer
+* Added/update documentation/comments for drop shadow methods in `KryptonForm.cs` to make functions clearer

 =======